quicwg/ops-drafts/draft-ietf-quic-applicability.md

 which it depends.
 A deadlock can occur if the first stream is left unread, preventing the receiver from extending flow control credit for the second stream.
-To reduce the likelihood of deadlock for interdependent data, the application sender should ensure that dependent data is not sent until the data it depends on has been accounted for in both stream- and connection- level flow control credit.
+To reduce the likelihood of deadlock for interdependent data, the sender should ensure that dependent data is not sent until the data it depends on has been accounted for in both stream- and connection- level flow control credit.